-- 1. Fuel joint cap - 4.
-Place the tilt lock lever (if equipped) in the release/up position.
+2. Place the tilt lock lever in the release position.

-- Pull up the shallow water lever (if equipped). - Hold the rear of the top cowling with one hand and tilt the engine up fully. - 7.
-Push the tilt support knob into the clamp bracket.
-Or the tilt support bar will turn to the lock position automatically.
+Hold the rear of the top cowling with one З. hand, tilt the engine up, and turn the tilt support lever toward you or tilt support knob into the clamp bracket, and then place the tilt lock lever back into the lock position to support the outboard motor.
 NOTICE: Do not use the tilt support lever or knob when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.
-For more detailed information, see page 69.
+For more detailed information, see page 73.
 [ECM01641]

-Procedure for tilting up (power tilt models)
+Procedure for tilting up (power trim and tilt models)